sushanth0903-CODE/aerosense-rul/README.md

 http://localhost:8501
 ```

-Open that address in a browser.
+Open the displayed address in a browser.

 ---

 # 28. Run the Tests

-AeroSense includes automated tests.
+AeroSense includes automated tests for core functionality.

-Run:

 ### Windows